Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Conclusion

-These issues are particularly pronounced in continuing environments, where no natural episode boundaries exist.
-While discounted RL has shown remarkable success in episodic domains~\cite{Mnih15,AlphaGo,mirhoseini2021graph}, its solutions are sensitive to initial state distributions—an undesirable property in continuing settings where learning should be state-agnostic over the long run.
-Furthermore, discounted formulations are often incompatible with function approximation techniques commonly used in large-scale RL, as highlighted by recent studies~\cite{Naik2019DiscountedRL}.
-Given the growing reliance on large neural architectures in modern RL, the limitations of discounted RL motivate the need for alternative formulations better aligned with the demands of continuing tasks.
+Given the growing reliance on large neural architectures in modern RL, the limitations of discounted RL motivate the need for alternative formulations aligned with the demands of continuing tasks.
 These limitations motivate the need to explore average-reward RL as a more principled alternative in continuing settings.